psypdt/ZIS_C-_Summer_Course_2019/README.md

-Note: It may look empty now but rest assured that content will be added over the next few days.
+Note: This page will be updated over the next couple days.